SyRIpresentation/SyRI-Project/README.md

 algorithms can be discriminatory, and that they can cause severe implications.
 With the increase of the use of algorithms in data processing of governments and institutions, the risk of discrimination to become more evident is very logical, considering most bias already preexisted within the institutions that adopted the biased systems.
+This only strenghtens the arguments that algorithms have to be carefully monitored for bias when deployed on situations that can severely impact citizens.